TL;DR

 3. Use the result of step 2 to iteratively access nested properties of some window.APP object (declared elsewhere in the client).

-4. Call the function thus obtained and passes it a property named arg of object t (see step 1) as argument.
+4. Call the function thus obtained and pass it a property named arg of object t (see step 1) as argument.

 In summary, my malicious page could send a specially crafted Web message to https://out-of-scope.redacted.com/search in order to trigger the execution of some malicious JavaScript code in the context of Web origin https://out-of-scope.redacted.com.
 For instance, consider the following string: